NYCPlanning/ann/README.md

 # db-pluto-research
 PLUTO research projects, ad-hoc reports, etc.

-This is a repository geared specifially for researh projects.
+This is a repository geared specifically for research projects.

-It should contain files pertaining to research, including SQL statements, Python scripts, .MXD ArcMap files, and Shapefiles.
+It should contain files pertaining to research, including SQL statements, Python scripts, .MXD ArcMap files, and shapefiles.

 It should not contain data.